Anxiety is real. You know it and I know it, because I'm in the raging waters with you.

 He will see you through every ounce of anxiety.
 You will come out on the other side because He He loves you and He is good.
 Overcoming your anxieties might take longer than you'd like; it will most certainly be a process.
 But keep in mind that He's doing something good!
 Once you start realizing and really believing this, though anxiety may still try to have you, you will see more and more that though it's big, it's no match for God and His sovereign strength and ability.
 And for that, He will forever get the praise and the glory that He deserves.

 If you're in a battle with anxiety, I'd love to hear from you.
-Share your thoughts in the comments below, and let's encourage one another.
+Share your HERE, and let's encourage one another.

 Anxiety is something that is used by our enemy to get into our heads and try to paralyze us so that we can't live or do anything for God.
 The first step in overcoming anxiety is choosing that you want out.
 Read God's Word to remember His promises and perspective.
 Talk to Him about your worries and capture those anxious thoughts before they make a home in your mind or heart.
 Seek help from friends, family, a counselor, or even a doctor.
 Fear has to bow down at Jesus' feet in submission to Him gives us the freedom to breathe easy.
 Nothing can touch our lives except what God allows, and we know that whatever He allows, He can and will use for our good and His glory (Romans 8:28).

 Stephanie is a 21-year old with a passion to see believers grow and become passionate in their relationship with the Lord.
 She is a lover of sweat tea, sunshine, and the freedom that comes from Christ.
 In her free time, she can be found singing, playing guitar, writing or jamming out to Hawk Nelson, Phil Wickham, and worship music.
 Her dreams are to become a worship leader and a published author, while living a life full of fun and joy that comes from the Lord.